GPUs

 FSR 4 upscaling is competitive but still behind DLSS 4 in sharpness and artifact handling

-PCIe 4.0 interface vs. PCIe 5.0 on NVIDIA cards — negligible gaming impact, matters for NVMe bandwidth sharing
+PCIe 4.0 interface vs. PCIe 5.0 on NVIDIA — negligible gaming impact, matters for NVMe bandwidth sharing

 Check Price on Amazon